operable/cog-book/style-guide/source/style_guide.rst

 Application
 ~~~~~~~~~~~

-AsciiDoc has five levels of admonition blocks: \* NOTE \* TIP \*
-IMPORTANT \* CAUTION \* WARNING
+reStructuredText has nine defined types of `admonitions <http://docutils.sourceforge.net/docs/ref/rst/directives.html#admonitions>`_:

+- attention
+- caution
+- danger
+- error
+- hint
+- important
+- note
+- tip
+- warning

+So far, as of this writing, we are using four of them.

     **Note**

     Use NOTE blocks for simple examples, asides, or references to
     related sections.
-Note blocks are asides, however, not the main
+Note blocks are extras, however, not the main
-    point.
-They’re extras; the fries, not the burger.
+    point; the fries, not the burger.

     **Tip**